gae4it/landingpagemaker/.github/GITHUB_INSTRUCTIONS.md

 # GitHub Instructions for AI Contributors

-This document provides guidelines for AI contributors working on the LandingPageMaker project.
+This document provides guidelines for AI contributors working on the ContentPageMaker project.

 ## 📋 **Project Overview**

-**LandingPageMaker** is a T3 Stack application for managing landing page content with:
+**ContentPageMaker** is a T3 Stack application for managing landing page content with:

 - Modern UI with rounded borders, no animations
 - Section management with up/down reordering